illuminatech/array-factory/README.md

 var_dump($car->engine); // outputs array
 ```

-This is done in order to allow setup of the slave internal configuration into created object, so it can resolve it
+This is done in order to allow setup of the slave internal configuration into created object, so it be can resolved
-in lazy way according to its internal logic.
+in lazy way according to its own internal logic.

 However, you may enforce resolving of the nested definition wrapping it into [[\Illuminatech\ArrayFactory\Definition]] instance.
 For example: